mlb/dezoomify-rs/README.md

       --connect-timeout <CONNECT_TIMEOUT>
           Time after which we should give up when trying to connect to a server [default: 6s] --logging <LOGGING>
           Level of logging verbosity.
-Set it to "debug" to get all logging messages [default: warn] -c, --tile-cache <TILE_STORAGE_FOLDER>
+Set it to "debug" to get all logging messages [default: info] -c, --tile-cache <TILE_STORAGE_FOLDER>
           A place to store the image tiles when after they are downloaded and decrypted.
 By default, tiles are not stored to disk (which is faster), but using a tile cache allows retrying partially failed downloads, or stitching the tiles with an external program
       --bulk <BULK>